cb-geo/mpm-doc/theory/usf.md

 * Apply any velocity constraints (and acceleration constraints - when velocity is set, acceleration is set to zero) at the nodes.

 * Update the position of the material points based on the nodal velocity.
-    * Particle velocity:
+    * Material point velocity:
         $$ \textbf{v}_p^{t+\Delta t} = \sum\limits_{i=1}^{n_n} N_i(\textbf{x}_p^t) \textbf{v}_i^{t+\Delta t} $$

-    * Particle position:
+    * Material point position:
         $$ \textbf{x}_p^{t+\Delta t} = \textbf{x}_p^t + \textbf{v}_p^{t+\Delta t} *  \Delta t$$

-* Locate particles in the mesh and assign a new cell to the particle, if the particle(s) have crossed cells.
+* Locate all material points in the mesh and assign a new cell to the material point, if the material points have crossed cells.

 * At the end of every time step, all the variables on the grid nodes are initialised to zero.
 The material points carry all the information about the solution, and the computational grid is re-initialised for the next step.